Devil: Islam

 As in Christianity, Iblis was once a pious creature of God but later cast out of Heaven due to his pride.
 However, to maintain God's absolute sovereignty, Islam matches the line taken by Irenaeus instead of the later Christian consensus that the devil did not rebel against God but against humanity.
 Further, although Iblis is generally regarded as a real bodily entity, he plays a less significant role as the personification of evil than in Christianity.
 Iblis is merely a tempter, notable for inciting humans into sin by whispering into humans minds (waswās), akin to the Jewish idea of the devil as yetzer hara.

-On the other hand, Shaitan refers unilaterally to forces of evil, including the devil Iblis, then he causes mischief.
-Shaitan is also linked to humans psychological nature, appearing in dreams, causing anger or interrupting the mental preparation for prayer.
-Furthermore, the term Shaitan also refers to beings, who follow the evil suggestions of Iblis.
-Furthermore, the principle of shaitan is in many ways a symbol of spiritual impurity, representing humans' own deficits, in contrast to a "true Muslim", who is free from anger, lust and other devilish desires.
+On the other hand, Shaitan refers unilaterally to forces of evil, including the devil Iblis who causes mischief.
+Shaitan is also linked to humans' psychological nature, appearing in dreams, causing anger, or interrupting the mental preparation for prayer.
+Furthermore, the term Shaitan also refers to beings who follow the evil suggestions of Iblis.
+Also, the principle of shaitan is in many ways a symbol of spiritual impurity, representing humans' own deficits, in contrast to a "true Muslim", who is free from anger, lust and other devilish desires.

-In Muslim culture, devils are believed to be hermaphrodite creatures created from hell-fire, with one male and one female thigh.
-By that, they procreate without another mate.
+In Muslim culture, devils are believed to be hermaphrodite creatures created from hell-fire, with one male and one female thigh, and able to procreate without a mate.
 It is generally believed that devils can harm the souls of humans through their whisperings.
 While whisperings tempt humans to sin, the devils might enter the hearth (qalb) of an individual.
 If the devils take over the soul of a person, this would render them aggressive or insane.
 In extreme cases, the alterings of the soul are believed to have effect on the body, matching its spiritual qualities.